volume12 1942-1943

 the mortal readium beam of the jewel as a weapoon

-in order to annihilate the enemies, Nyra dies and Elna retakes her throne
+Nyra dies and Elna retakes her throne

 n.b. the jewel is radiating a dangerous radio-active light